himanshu00003/react-login-signup/notes.md

 - MySQL
 - bcrypt

+## NodeJS
+- It is javascript runtime environment that allows us to execute javascript code outside of a web browser.

 ## Express
 - It is NodeJs framewor used to create API's  and handle server side logic.
 - It provides utilities to manage HTTPS requests, responses and middleware.